On this page

 A regulated profession is one where access to or practice of a profession is restricted to those who meet the professional qualifications required by law.
 In the European Union's Regulated Professions Database you can find the list of the regulated professions in the Netherlands, with a reference to the related organisation.

 European agreements with regard to the mutual recognition of diplomas provide access to regulated professions in other Member States.
 Nuffic's National Contact Point can inform you about the status of your national diploma in the Netherlands and possible access to a Dutch regulated profession.
 Nuffic is the Netherlands Organization for International Cooperation in Higher Education.
 You can also have your foreign credentials evaluated by IDW (International Credential Evaluation).

 European Professional Card

-If you are a general care nurse, pharmacist, physiotherapist, real estate agent and mountain guides, you can apply for a European Professional Card (EPC) to the European Commission.
+If you are a general care nurse, pharmacist, physiotherapist, real estate agent or mountain guide, you can apply for a European Professional Card (EPC) to the European Commission.
 This card, which is an electronic certificate that works via the Internal Market Information System (IMI), simplifies the procedure for getting your professional qualifications recognised in another EU country.

 European Regulated professions database